-This report on the audit of the financial statements of Lander University for the fiscal year ended June 30, 2003, was issued by Elliott Davis, LLP, Certified Public Accountants, under contract with the South Carolina Office of the State Auditor.
+This report on the audit of the basic financial statements and the additional reports required by OMB Circular A-133 of Lander University for the fiscal year ended June 30, 2004, was issued by Elliott Davis, LLP, Certified Public Accountants, under contract with the South Carolina Office of the State Auditor.

-If you have any questions regarding this report, please let us know,
+If you have any questions regarding this report, please let us know.